Donaldson-Thomas invariants of length 2 flops: DT Invariants for a Family of length 2 Flops

+so it follows that the Euler characteristic of such a class is divisible by its rank.
+It is however shown in Lemma \ref{lem:MMHSvanish} that the MMHS realisations of $\BPS_{k\updelta_{\curve,n}}$ vanish for $k>2$, which yields the last claim. \end{proof}

-Other refined invariants can be deduced by first determining the Hodge structure and monodromy on the curves $D_{4a}$ and $D_{2b+1}$.
-The monodromy is concentrated on the middle cohomology, and can be explicitly shown to be of the following form, as we show in \S\ref{sec:rankonecalc}. \begin{prop} The Hodge decomposition of $\H^1(D_{4a},\Q)$ is the direct sum
+To gain insight in the MMHS--realisation of the invariants, it is worth determining the Hodge structure and monodromy on the curves $D_{4a}$ and $D_{2b+1}$.
+The monodromy is concentrated on the middle cohomology, and as we show in \S\ref{sec:rankonecalc}, is of the following form. \begin{prop} The monodromic mixed Hodge structure $\H^1(D_{4a},\Q)$ decomposes over $\C$ into a direct sum of the following irreducible $\upmu_{4k}$-representations: